JakovTomasic/no-headache.nix/doc/configuring.md

 ### SSH public key

-To add public SSH key to your VM generate it and put it in the `users.users.<your username>.openssh.authorizedKeys.keys` list.
+To add a public SSH key to your VM, generate it and put it in the `users.users.<your username>.openssh.authorizedKeys.keys` list.
-While doing this you also may or may not want to disable OpenSSH password authentication to force authentication only with the key.
+While doing this, you also may or may not want to disable OpenSSH password authentication to force authentication only with the key.

-Similarly, you can use `users.users.<name>.openssh.authorizedKeys.keyFiles` list to reference public key files, without inlining the keys as text in the config file.
+Similarly, you can use the `users.users.<name>.openssh.authorizedKeys.keyFiles` list to reference public key files without inlining the keys as text in the config file.
 Use absolute paths or paths relative to the current file where the path is written in.

 Example: